haunt98/posts-go/posts/2021-12-18-dockerfile-go.md

 # Dockerfile for Go

-Each time I start new Go project, I repeat many steps.
+Each time I start a new Go project, I repeat many steps.
 Like set up `.gitignore`, CI configs, Dockerfile, ...

 So I decide to have a baseline Dockerfile like this: